Stay ahead of identity theft

 4. Look at your health records

+For example, 2024 saw record-breaking numbers of breached medical records (more than 250 million).
 To see if someone has been using your identity to receive medical care, check these places:

-• Explanation of Benefits (EOB): Your EOB provides an overview of care you received from a healthcare provider and information about how much your insurance company will cover and when.
+• Explanation of Benefits (EOB): Your EOB provides an overview of the care you received from a healthcare provider and information about how much your insurance company will cover and when.
 If you start receiving an EOB for medical services, prescriptions, or medical equipment you didn’t receive, contact your insurer immediately.

 • Medical bills: If you receive medical bills for services you haven’t received, contact the doctor and your insurance company as soon as possible.

-If you fail to act on medical identity fraud, you could lose your Medicare coverage or be denied care because you’ve met your insurance plan’s limits.
+If you fail to act on medical identity fraud, you could lose your Medicare coverage or be denied care because you’ve “met” your insurance plan’s limits.

-5. Monitor your Social Security statements
+5. Monitor your Social Security Statements

 6. Look for unknown devices logged into your accounts

-• Create a new, stronger password than you currently have
+• Create a new, stronger password than you currently have.

-• Enable the strongest security options available, including two-factor authentication whenever you can to add an extra layer of protection
+• Enable the strongest security options available, including two-factor authentication whenever you can, to add an extra layer of protection.

-• Check any connected accounts for suspicious activity
+• Check any connected accounts for suspicious activity.

-• Update your devices for the most up-to-date security settings
+• Update your devices for the most up-to-date security settings.

-• Run a virus and malware scan
+• Run a virus and malware scan.

-• Change other passwords using stronger, more secure passwords
+• Change other passwords using stronger, more secure passwords.

 7. Use identity theft protection services

-Because these services have the specialized training and hardware necessary to perform identity theft checks around the clock and alert you when your identity may have been compromised, subscribing is one of the best ways to see if someone might be using your information for their gain.
+Because these services have the specialized training and hardware necessary to perform identity theft checks around the clock and alert you when your identity may have been compromised, subscribing is one of the best ways to see if someone might be using your information for their own gain.

 These services can:

-• Monitor the credit bureaus to see if someone has tried to open a new account in your name
+• Monitor the credit bureaus to see if someone has tried to open a new account in your name.

-• Enlist expert help, including attorneys, to help resolve your case
+• Enlist expert help, including attorneys, to help resolve your case.

-• Provide reimbursement for stolen funds
+• Provide reimbursement for stolen funds.

 Not sure how your personal information got into the hands of a criminal in the first place?
 It might surprise you how many different ways your data can end up on the dark web or sold between thieves.
-Get LifeLock Select to help protect against identity fraud and help secure your finances, credit, and reputation
+Get LifeLock to help protect against identity fraud and help secure your finances, credit, and reputation.

-How does identity theft happen, anyway?
+How does identity theft happen?

 • Physical theft: Thieves will steal someone’s purse or wallet, break into their homes, or even dig through trash looking for sensitive information.